digital-asset/daml-finance/docs/source/packages/instrument-extensions.rst

     This package contains the *implementation* of different types of swaps.
 It contains the following instrument modules:

+    - :ref:`Asset <module-daml-finance-instrument-swap-asset-instrument-28127>`: This template models an asset swap that pays a fixed rate vs the performance of an asset at the end of every payment period
     - :ref:`CreditDefaultSwap <module-daml-finance-instrument-swap-creditdefault-instrument-88725>`: This template models a credit default swap that pays a fixed rate vs *1-recoveryRate* (in case of a credit default event)
     - :ref:`CurrencySwap <module-daml-finance-instrument-swap-currency-instrument-67721>`: This template models a currency swap that pays a fixed vs fixed rate (in different currencies) at the end of every payment period
     - :ref:`ForeignExchange <module-daml-finance-instrument-swap-foreignexchange-instrument-43394>`: This template models a foreign exchange (FX) swap with two legs: an initial FX transaction and a final FX transaction